JIY106/EpiMII/README.md

       ```
       * **Approach two:** Calculating sequence similarity and structure modeling.

-      Run CalculateSimilarityAndSave.py and get output1.txt that contains the epitiopes' name, best template and the sequence similarity.
-The best template here means the template has the highest sequence similarity with the epitoipe sequence.
+      Run CalculateSimilarityAndSave.py and get output1.txt that contains the epitopes name, best template, and the sequence similarity.
+The best template here means the template has the highest sequence similarity with the epitope sequence.
       ```
       python CalculateSimilarityAndSave.py
       ```